 After the Air Force, I got a chance to analyze the performance of WarSim simulation, while embedded at Lockheed Martin.

 I later had a chance to help write the Simulation Acquisition plan for the Army’s Future Combat System (FCS).
 Did I ever mention the sausage making process?
-FCS is a great concept that was meant to follow an acquisition strategy of Simulation Based Acquisition, which means you should simulate your system, work our the various trade-off criteria, and vet competing ideas before ramping up the acquisition spending engine.
-Like software development, it is logarithmically quicker and cheaper to try alternatives and to fix mistakes earlier you are in the development process.
+FCS is a great concept that was meant to follow an acquisition strategy of Simulation Based Acquisition, which means you should simulate your system, work out the various trade-off criteria, and vet competing ideas before ramping up the acquisition spending engine.
+Like software development, it is logarithmically quicker and cheaper to try alternatives and to fix mistakes early in the development process.
 I was, technically, the initial lead-author of their Simulation Master Plan – which sounds cooler than it actually was.
 Before a single work or tactic was committed to paper, the wheels of acquisition were in full swing.
 Once the the real situation was clear, I found myself in a pretty serious professional and ethical dilemma.
 I wish that I could say I become a meaningful part of the solution, but I’m grateful that I at least had enough personal flexibility that I didn’t need to contribute to the problem.

 I started my professional career as a VR researcher.
 I used this early 1990s HMD that retailed for about $50k.